Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/migration-from-boosted.md

 ## Fonts

 OUDS Web doesn't use the Helvetica Neue font.
 Instead, it uses the system font stack.
-This means that the font will be different depending on the operating system and browser being used.
+This means that the font will be slightly different depending on the operating system and browser being used.

 Technically, it means that you can get rid of the following things:
 - Helvetica Neue woff2 files: `fonts/HelvNeue55_W1G.woff2`, `fonts/HelvNeue75_W1G.woff2`, `fonts/HelveticaNeueW20-55Roman.woff2`, and `fonts/HelveticaNeueW20-75Bold.woff2`.